 3) Line Logistics: Nate works on the line, where all brunch and lunch dishes are assembled to order.

 1) Sweetly Sequestered: Shelves in the bakery prep area house some of Pacheco’s secret bakery ingredients, including cocktail bitters, extracts, and candied flowers.

-2) Pea Shoots, Pea Scores: In addition to letting in light, the open shelves allow for easy communication with baristas and food runners, and prevent claustrophobia in the tight workspace.
-They also make a great space to house the plants Norton grows as ingredients and garnishes, including pea shoots, spouts, and microgreens.
+2) Pea Shoots, Pea Scores: Besides letting in light, the open shelves allow for easy communication with baristas and food runners and prevent claustrophobia in the tight workspace.
+They also make a great space to house the plants Norton grows as ingredients and garnishes, including pea shoots, sprouts, and microgreens.

-1) Local Flavor: The blue shelves seem to hold everything, including local chocolate from Amano and Solstice, used in baked goods and mochas.
+1) Local Flavor: The blue shelves contain everything, including local chocolate from Amano and Solstice, used in baked goods and mochas.

-1) Duck, Duck, Gooseneck: A digital Bonavita variable temperature kettle is used on the manual brew bar alongside a pair of Kalita Wave drippers.
+1) Duck, Duck, Gooseneck: A digital Bonavita variable temperature kettle is used alongside a pair of Kalita Wave drippers on the manual brew bar.
 The electric kettle frees up induction burners for use in the kitchen.

 2) Innovative Ingredients: Beverage prep remains the most visible behind-bar activity at the Rose.
 An ever-changing list of signature drinks features house-made bitters, sodas, and syrups—many of which have been crafted by repurposing food menu ingredients.